sukykaur/AzureNIST800-171/AnalyticsOverview.md

 Azure offers a variety of reporting and analytics services for the customer; however, this solution incorporates Azure Machine Learning services in conjunction with Azure SQL Database to rapidly browse through data and deliver faster results through smarter modeling of customer data.
 Azure Machine Learning is a form of machine learning intended to increase query speeds by discovering new relationships between datasets.
 Once the data has been trained through several statistical functions, up to 7 additional query pools (8 total including the customer server) can be synchronized with the same tabular models to spread query workload and reduce response times.

-For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
+For enhanced analytics and reporting, Azure SQL Databases can be configured with column store indexes.
 Both Azure Machine Learning and Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

 Once data is uploaded to the Azure SQL Database and trained by Azure Machine Learning, it is digested by both the Operational User and SQL/Data Admin with Power BI.
 Power BI displays data intuitively and pulls together information across multiple datasets to draw greater insight.
 Its high degree of adaptability and easy integration with Azure SQL Database ensures that customers can configure it to handle a wide array of scenarios as required by their business needs.